balzsa/anticastle-test/README.md

 This is an unexpected exploit I found while messing with the game files.
-It helps dump unprotected variables but with their protected names, which is going to speed up castleforge progress a lot.
+It helps dump unprotected variables but with their protected names, which is going to speed up castleforge progress a lot. working on 1.50.14